OpenDSA/OpenDSA/RST/en/AlgAnal/AnalAsymptotic.rst

 to come up with the equation that defines their runtime behavior.
 The analysis for most commonly used algorithms is well understood and we can almost always give a :math:`\Theta` analysis for them.
-However, Chapter :numref:`<LimComp>` discusses a whole class of algorithms for which we have no :math:`\Theta` analysis, just some unsatisfying big-Oh and :math:`\Omega` analyses.
+However, the class of :ref:`NP Complete <LimComp>` problems all have no definitive :math:`\Theta` analysis, just some unsatisfying big-Oh and :math:`\Omega` analyses.
 Even some "simple" programs are hard to analyze.
 Nobody currently knows the true upper or lower bounds for the